top of page

 *What geographic areas do you cover?

 We can carry out assessments of children and young adults living in South Yorkshire (e.g., Sheffield, Doncaster, Rotherham, Barnsley), Derbyshire (e.g., Chesterfield, Matlock, Hope Valley, Hathersage, High Peak, New Mills, Derby, Bakewell, Buxton), Nottinghamshire (e.g., Nottingham, Bridgford, Mansfield, Sherwood, Ravenshead) and South Manchester (e.g., Stockport, Hale, Altrincham, Bowdon, Marple) areas.
 We complete assessments with people from further afield also, but please be aware of the need for a face to face assessment for children, which will mean visiting a member of the team at one of our Sheffield or Derbyshire based clinics for one of the appointments.
-All other contact will typically occur via videocall or telephone. â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹
+All other contact will typically occur via videocall or telephone.
+For adults, we can complete assessments online, but some will need an in person appointment also. â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹

 *How do you assess children and young adults for Autism and/or ADHD?